hanhanhan-kim/vidtools/README.md

 ### `undistort`

 - `board_vid` (string): Path to the input calibration video of the checkerboard.
 Must _not_ be called `checkerboards`.
 Must be an `.mp4` file or a folder of `.jpg`s.
 If a `.pkl` file for the calibration already exists, it should be in the same directory that the `board_vid` video is in.
-- `framerate` (integer): Framerate of `board_vid` video and `to_undistort` videos, in Hz.
-If `board_vid` is a path to a directory of `.jpg`s, then `framerate` applies only to the videos specified by `to_undistort`.
-The fact that this argument accepts only a single integer means that both the `board_vid` and `to_undistort` videos must have the same framerate.
+- `framerate` (integer): Framerate of `board_vid` video and `target` videos, in Hz.
+If `board_vid` is a path to a directory of `.jpg`s, then `framerate` applies only to the videos specified by `target`.
+The fact that this argument accepts only a single integer means that both the `board_vid` and `target` videos must have the same framerate.
 - `m_corners` (integer): Number of internal corners along the rows of the checkerboard.

 - `n_corners` (integer): Number of internal corners along the columns of the checkerboard.
-- `to_undistort` (string):  Path to the target video or directory of target videos to undistort.
+- `target` (string):  Path to the target video or directory of target videos to undistort.
+Videos must be `.mp4`.
 If a path to a directory of target videos is specified, the script will _not_ undistort videos with the substrings "checkerboard" or "undistorted".
-In other words, it won't undistort videos that have already been undistorted.
+In other words, it won't undistort the (distorted) video of labeled checkerboards, and videos that have already been undistorted.
 - `do_debug` (boolean): If true, will show a live feed of the labeled checkerboards, and will save a directory of the labeled checkerboards as `.jpg`s.
 - `keep_dims` (boolean): If true, will not crop the dead pixels out of the undistorted video outputs.

-This script returns a fanciful video of the checkerboard video with labeled detected checkerboard corners, the undistorted videos, and a `.pkl` file of the camera calibration matrix that was used to undistort the videos.
+This script returns a fanciful video of the (still distorted) checkerboard video with labeled detected checkerboard corners, the undistorted target videos, and a `.pkl` file of the camera calibration matrix that was used to undistort the target videos.
 Additional outputs will be returned if `do_debug` is true.

 ### `pxls_to_mm`